sgibson47/my-recipe-box-2/Blog-about-this/Blog_about_this.md

     return listItems.join('')
   }

-Next, I wrote a function that would inject the newly created ingredient list items into the DOM. function displayIngredients(amounts, ingredients){
-    $('.ingred-list ul').append(createIngredientListItems(amounts, ingredients));
-  }

-I also wrote a function to create and organize the major pieces of a recipe's show page.
+Next, I wrote a function to create and organize the major pieces of a recipe's show page.

-  function createShowHtml(recipe){
+const createShowHtml = function (recipe){
     let header = recipe.createRecipeHeader();
-    let ingredientsDiv = createIngredientDiv();
+    let ingredientsDiv = createIngredientDiv(recipe.amounts, recipe.ingredients);
     let instructions = recipe.createInstructionsDiv();
     let editDelete = recipe.createEditDeleteDiv();

     return header + ingredientsDiv + instructions + editDelete
   }

-Finally, I wrote some JavaScript to request JSON representing the recipe.
-I grabbed the recipe's id from the data attribute I put on the #recipe-show div and used it to make a GET request to the correct url.
+Finally, I wrote a function to request JSON representing the recipe.
+I grabbed the recipe's id from the data attribute on the #recipe-show div and used it to make a GET request to the correct url.
 Next, I created a new Recipe object with the response to the GET request.
-After that, I generated the HTML to display the major pieces of a recipe's show page.
-Next, I injected that HTML into the DOM.
-Lastly, I called displayIngredients() passing in the recipe's amounts and ingredients to create the HTML to display the recipe's ingredients list and inject it into the DOM
+After that, I generated the HTML to display the major pieces of a recipe's show page and injected that HTML into the DOM.

+const getRecipe = function(){
-  let id = document.getElementById("recipe-show").dataset.id
+  let id = $("#recipe-show").data('id');

   $.getJSON('/recipes/'+id, (recipe) => {

     $('#recipe-details').empty()

-    let newGuy = new Recipe(recipe.id, recipe.name, recipe.instructions, recipe.user_id, recipe.amounts, recipe.ingredients);
+    newGuy = new Recipe(recipe.id, recipe.name, recipe.instructions, recipe.user_id, recipe.amounts, recipe.ingredients, recipe.makings);

     let html = createShowHtml(newGuy);

     $('#recipe-details').append(html);

-    displayIngredients(newGuy.amounts, newGuy.ingredients);
   });

-Once again, I put all of this JavaScript into an event listener that was triggered when I navigated between pages in my Rails application.

-document.addEventListener("turbolinks:load", function(){
-  . . .
 }

 Awesome!
 At this point, I had satisfied the sedcond and third requirements.
-When I navigated to a recipe's show page the GET request would fire, the recipe and its associated ingredients and amoutns would be stored in the a new Recipe object, and details about the recipe would be displayed.
+When I navigated to a recipe's show page the GET request would fire, the recipe and its associated ingredients and amounts would be stored in the a new Recipe object, and details about the recipe would be displayed.

-<h4> Adding a Form that Submits Dynamically </h4>
+<h4> Displaying the Recipe's Makings </h4>

-To meet the project requirement that I render a form for creating a resource that submits dynamically, I made changes to my recipes serializer, added a form to the recipes show page and added JavaScript to my recipes.js file that would display the recipe's makings and submit the form without navigating away from the page.
+To meet the project requirement that I submit a form dynamically, I planned to add a form to the recipes show page that would allow a user to create a new making associated with the recipe.
+But first, I wanted to display all the recipe's makings so that I had a place to show the new making without navigating away from the recipe's show page.

-First, I displayed all the recipe's makings on the show page.

 I added an Active Record Association to the serializer so that the serializer would serialize a recipe's makings.